YiHsiu7893/RSNA_Anomaly_Detection/BiGAN/README.md

 To reproduce the results of the paper, please use w=0.1 (as in the original AnoGAN paper which gives a weight of 0.1 to the discriminator loss), d=1 for the feature matching loss.

-Images of ROC curve and distribution histograms will be saved at `results/bigan/mnist/fm/{w}`.
+The images of ROC curve and distribution histograms will be saved at `results/bigan/mnist/fm/{w}`.

 ## Image Reconstruction
 Put your images in `data/visCXR/ori`.